 The Senior Supervisory Assistant is responsible for the organisation and management of lunch times, and works with a team of Supervisory Assistants.
-At lunchtime there is a SA for each class.
+At lunchtime there is a SA for each class, or year group depending on class size.

 All staff have collective responsibility at all times and should speak to children and support the supervisory staff whenever the need arises.